hshoja/Sample-Dapp-with-React-and-Solidity/README.md

 - add functions in UI
 - import token address to your wallet
 - transfer and check in etherscan and wallets

+# Create a test token ERC20 on Ropsten

+- write solidity and compile it with hardhat
+- add to deploy and deploy to ropsten = 0xF7FCa76C055e95Bc8DE3FD491Db71Cc88323C516
+- add functions in UI
+- import token address to your wallet
+- transfer and check in etherscan and wallets